CUAir/Autopilot/docs/groundstation.rst

 16. Go to the mission page and mouse over "System".
 Right click "Evaluate Teams (csv)" and save it as a file.
 Open that file in Excel or an equivalent to view the flight data (Don't try to view it as plaintext, it's doable but annoying)

-17. To create a database dump, ssh in as if you were about to load a mission config (see beginning), but instead use 'python manage.py dumpdata > mydatadump.json'
+17. To create a database dump, open the bash shell as if you were about to load a mission config (see beginning), but instead use ``python manage.py dumpdata > mydatadump.json``

 MAVProxy/Ground Station use
 ****************************